A congenital heart defect is a problem with the structure of the heart that a child is born with.

 - Heart infections.
 Congenital heart defects can increase the risk of infection of the heart tissue (endocarditis), which can lead to new heart valve problems.

 - Slower growth and development (developmental delays).
 Children with more-serious congenital heart defects often develop and grow more slowly than do children who don't have heart defects.
-They may be smaller than other children of the same age and, if the nervous system has been affected, may learn to walk and talk later than other children.
+They may be smaller than other children of the same age.
+If the nervous system has been affected, a child may learn to walk and talk later than other children.

 - Stroke.
 Although uncommon, some children with congenital heart defects are at increased risk of stroke due to blood clots traveling through a hole in the heart and on to the brain.

 - Mental health disorders.
-Some children with congenital heart defects may feel insecure or develop anxiety or stress because of their size, activity restrictions or learning difficulties.
-Talk to your child's doctor if you're concerned about your child's mental health.
+Some children with congenital heart defects may develop anxiety or stress because of developmental delays, activity restrictions or learning difficulties.
+Talk to your child's provider if you're concerned about your child's mental health.

 Because the exact cause of most congenital heart defects is unknown, it may not be possible to prevent these conditions.
 If you have a high risk of giving birth to a child with a congenital heart defect, genetic testing and screening may be done during pregnancy.

-There are some things you can do that might reduce your child's overall risk of birth defects such as:
+There are some steps you can take to help reduce your child's overall risk of birth defects such as:

 - Get proper prenatal care.
-Regular checkups with your doctor during pregnancy can help keep mom and baby healthy.
+Regular checkups with a health care provider during pregnancy can help keep mom and baby healthy.

 - Get a rubella (German measles) vaccine.
-A rubella infection during pregnancy may affect your baby's heart development.
-Be sure to get vaccinated before you try to get pregnant.
+A rubella infection during pregnancy may affect a baby's heart development.
+Get vaccinated before trying to get pregnant.

-- Control your blood sugar.
-If you have diabetes, good control of your blood sugar can reduce the risk of heart defects.
+- Control blood sugar.
+If you have diabetes, good control of your blood sugar can reduce the risk of congenital heart defects.

 - Manage chronic health conditions.
-If you have other health conditions, such as phenylketonuria, talk to your doctor about the best way to treat and manage them.
+If you have other health conditions, including phenylketonuria, talk to your health care provider about the best way to treat and manage them.

 - Avoid harmful substances.
 During pregnancy, have someone else do any painting and cleaning with strong-smelling products.